DeBuse on the loose!

 9:30-4:30 Tuition $525

-This three-day workshop, students will focus on embracing play with decoration.
+In this three-day workshop, students will focus on embracing play with decoration.
 Kristen will introduce her method for creating stamps, everyone will make their own to use during the workshop.

 She will also demonstrate an array of decoration techniques to deliver different line-qualities, textures, & layers that result in work which can be as functional, sculptural, minimal, or extravagant as each student desires.